berick/Presentations/Evergreen-2023/osrf-redis-part2.md

 * Direct-to-drone request delivery
     * Avoid listener chokepoints
-    * Perl patches exist to implement this.
+    * I have Perl patches for this.
-    * Rust OpenSRF works this way by default.
 * Replace Memache with Redis
-    * Authtokens could be more durable with Redis disk persistance.
+    * E.g. Authtokens could be more durable with Redis disk persistance.

 ---